 What is Commodity Murabaha?

 Commodity Murabaha buys particular commodities based on profit from the cost-plus (Murabaha financing).
-There is an agreement between the seller and buyer, and then the commodity is sold to the third party (another commodity trader) to obtain the cash.
+There is an agreement between the seller and buyer, and then the commodity is sold to a third party (another commodity trader) to obtain the cash.

 Why is Murabaha a Commodity?

-Murabaha is a commodity because the subtype concept of Murabaha, Tawarruq, is known as Commodity Murabaha or Reverse Murabaha.
+Murabaha is a commodity because the subtype of Murabaha, Tawarruq, is known as Commodity Murabaha or Reverse Murabaha.
 This is called so because it involves the trade of commodities in actual transactions to get cash.

 What is Murabaha Margin?